viamrobotics/js-config/packages/typescript-config/README.md

 ### Base config

-Use the [base config](./tsconfig.base.json) for generic TypeScript projects, including code that runs natively in Node.js or isomorphicaly, in both Node.js and the browser.
+Use the [base config](./tsconfig.base.json) for generic TypeScript projects, including code that runs natively in Node.js or isomorphically, in both Node.js and the browser.

 ```json
 // tsconfig.json